rsyncOSX/RsyncUIdocs/content/post/Rsyncdaemon.md

 user1:password_for_user1
 user2:password_for_user2
 ```

 The rsync daemon has to be started on the server.
 There are several methods to automatically start the rsync daemon.
 For a test you can execute `sudo rsync --daemon` to start rsync as a daemon on the server.

 ## RsyncUI setup

-There are two methods in RsyncUI to enable rsync daemon setup.
+There are two methods in RsyncOSX to enable rsync daemon setup.
 One is to prefix the username and the second is to use a double colon.
 Both are demonstrated below.

 ## Prefix username in RsyncUI